ABC gratefully acknowledges the support of: Hivos, the Humanist Institue for Cooperation with Developing Countries

 The Brain Drain of Health Professionals from Sub-Saharan Africa to Canada

-Edited by Jonathan Crush
+edited by Jonathan Crush

 One of the critical challenges facing Africa is how to harness the potential of internal and international migration in the interests of development.
 The Southern African Migration Project (SAMP) is an international network of organizations founded in 1996 to promote awareness of migration-development linkages in SADC.
 SAMP conducts applied research on migration and development issues, provides policy advice and expertise, offers training in migration policy and management, and conducts public education campaigns on migration-related issues.